-John Young Johnstone (1887-1930) was a Canadian artist whose life and artistic career were marked by a dedication to his craft, a distinctive artistic style, and personal challenges.
+John Young Johnstone (November 12, 1887 - February 13, 1930) was a Canadian artist whose life and artistic career were marked by a dedication to his craft, a distinctive artistic style, and personal challenges.

 Born in Montreal, Quebec, John Young Johnstone received his early artistic education at the Art Association of Montreal, where he studied under the guidance of William Brymner.
 This early exposure to art laid the foundation for his future artistic pursuits.

-Johnstone was a member of the Beaver Hall Group, an association of Canadian women artists that played a notable role in the Montreal art scene during the early 20th century.
+The artist experienced significant recognition and success in his early thirties, with the National Gallery of Canada acquiring six of his paintings.
+Johnstone was a member of the Beaver Hall Group, an association that played a notable role in the Montreal art scene during the early 20th century.

 However, John Young Johnstone faced personal challenges, which included a difficult personality.
 In 1928, he was expelled from the Montreal Arts Club, highlighting the interpersonal struggles that marked his life.